timothyvermeiren/tableau-dashbhoarder/README.md

   * Name and comment values are used to label the content.
   * There is a `source` field referring to the sources' `id` from above.
   * There is a `url` field that can simply be copied from the browser - a reference to the view on Tableau Server or Online.
 The information that's really extracted from here is the end of the base URL, usually `WorkbookName/ViewName`.
-  * Finally, there is an optional `target` key to specify where the output will be written.
+  * Finally, there is an optional `destination` key to specify where the output will be written.
 The extension is added automatically to the `filename`.
 Either or both of `filename` and `path` can be left out, in which case the tool will revert to defaults.

 An example definitions file is provided under [config/definitions.json.template](config/definitions.json.template).

 ## To do

-* Implement proper credential management (through keyring, notably)
+* Implement proper credential management (through keyring, probably).
 * Implement "content type" so PDF or PPT can be downloaded aside from PNG.